kk1987/T480s-hackintosh/README.md

 ### Limited functionality

-* Boot: random KP/hangs when rebooting from Windows or Linux (next reboot would be fine)
 * HID: No multi-touch/scrolling; both TrackPad and TrackPoint function as PS/2 mouse
   * [Smart Scroll](http://www.marcmoini.com/sx_en.html) can be used to emulate mid-button TrackPoint scrolling (enable "Vector Scroll" with "Drag Button 3")
   * Alternatively, multi-touch trackpad can be enabled using patched ELAN driver found at <https://github.com/linusyang92/macOS-ThinkPad-T480s> (requires disabling TrackPoint in UEFI though)